ale-assis/ale-assis/README.md

 - 👋 Hi, I’m Alexandre, but you can just call me as ale or xande
 - 👀 I’m interested in Data Science & Artificial Inteligence
 - 🌱 I’m currently learning Python
-- 🌱 And improving my skills on html/css and javascript
+- 🌱 And improving my skills on HTML/CSS and JAVASCRIPT

 <!---
 fukurou7/fukurou7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.